This section includes disclosures required by the following acts:

 - a list of the ARBV’s major committees, the purposes of each committee, and the extent to which the purposes have been achieved (on page 39)

 - assessments and measures undertaken to improve the occupational health and safety of employees (on page 41).

 Information that is not applicable to the ARBV

 The following information is not relevant to the ARBV for the reasons set out below:

-(d) details of major research and development activities undertaken by the ARBV (no major research and development activities undertaken).
+- details of major development activities undertaken by the ARBV (no major development activities undertaken).

 DataVIC Access Policy